-- Level 1 Enable basic logging for PeopleSoft system administration and implement a best practices checklist for security monitoring and auditing.
-Implementation focus is on DBAs and application administrators. - Level 2 Send basic log data to a centralized logging solution outside the Oracle Database and PeopleSoft.
+- Level 1 Enable basic logging for PeopleSoft system administration and implement a best practices checklist for monitoring and auditing of security-sensitive events.
+Implementation focus is on DBAs and application administrators and protecting the tables that define security within the PeopleSoft application. - Level 2 Send basic log data to a centralized logging solution outside the Oracle Database and PeopleSoft.
 Implementation focus is on IT security and internal auditors and their meeting the basic requirements. - Level 3 Send PeopleSoft functional and additional database logs to the centralized logging solution.
-Implementation focus is on IT security and internal auditors to meet advanced requirements for compliance and automation.
-This is commonly done to meet specific requirements for compliance PCI, SOX, HIPAA and ISO 27001.
+Implementation focus is on securing sensitive data such as Personally Identifiable Information (PII) to assist IT security and internal auditors to meet advanced requirements for compliance and automation.
+Securing PII data is commonly done to meet specific requirements for compliance PCI, SOX, HIPAA and ISO 27001.